BCDevOps/openshift-wiki/docs/OCP/ProjectPolicySetup.md

+---
+title: Configure Access Controls for Jenkins
+description: Configure the access controls to allow the Jenkins instance to tag imagestreams in the environment projects, and to allow the environment projects to pull images from the tools project
+---
 ## Configure the access controls to allow the Jenkins instance to tag imagestreams in the environment projects, and to allow the environment projects to pull images from the tools project

 ```